ds-fau-ck/Fintech-Data-Migration/README.md

 ## **Challenges Encountered**

 - **Initial Manual Configuration**: The initial attempt to create individual copy activities for each table was inefficient and repetitive.
 I resolved this by using dynamic Lookup and ForEach activities in Synapse.
-- **Error Handling**: Handling errors during the pipeline execution, such as connection issues with SQL Server, required adding proper retries and notifications.
+- **Error Handling**: Handling errors during the pipeline execution, such as connection issues with SQL Server,ADLS and Azure Synapse.

 ## **Conclusion**